Banks Have Been Caught Red-Handed Committing ESG Fraud – or Have They?

 Measuring environmental impact is like counting smoke

-• How much CO2 does a boutique tech start-up produce, taking into account issues as varied as its eco-friendly working-from-home employment policy, its reusable ethically-sourced bamboo coffee cups, and the massive energy consumption of its vast datacenter located in arctic tundra?
+• How much CO2 does a boutique tech start-up produce, taking into account issues as varied as its eco-friendly working-from-home employment policy, its reusable ethically-sourced bamboo coffee cups, and the massive energy consumption of its vast data center located in arctic tundra?

 • How many trees must an airline plant to offset the carbon emissions of its flights?
-And the purchase, maintenance and repair of its planes?
+And the purchase, maintenance, and repair of its planes?
 And the construction of the airports from which those planes operate?
 And the road networks that feed those airports?

-• Is it better to scrap a 5-year-old diesel car and replace it with an EV, once the respective environmental costs of manufacture, delivery, maintenance and fuel/electricity supply have been taken into account?
+• Is it better to scrap a 5-year-old diesel car and replace it with an EV once the respective environmental costs of manufacture, delivery, maintenance, and fuel/electricity supply have been taken into account?
 How about a 10-year-old diesel car?
 Or a 3-year-old one?
 How does the equation change if the EV's battery pack is depleted in 5 years?
 Or 7 years?

 These are not spurious or rhetorical questions.
 Researchers have been trying, and are continuing to try, to place real numbers on all of these factors and many others, but often it's like nailing jelly to a wall.
 The outcome is usually a matrix with so many variables that it becomes meaningless.